GBHyland/Community-Live-ACS-Migration/migrate-to-cloud-guide.md

 1. Open `http://your-ip:8081/` (ADW) in your browser.
 2. Log in with credentials from .env (loacted in root directory) (default should be: `admin` / `admin`).
-3. Upload a new text document with a unique word in its body (for example: stage06-e2e-2026).
+3. Open `http://your-ip:8082/share` (use same credentials from above).
-4. Search in ADW for that unique word and open the returned document.
+4. Create a site then create a new text document with a unique word in its body (for example: `stage06-e2e-2026`).
-5. Open `http://your-ip:8082/share` and confirm the same document appears.
+5. Search in share for that unique word and open the returned document.
-6. Open `http://your-ip:8083/` (Control Center) and confirm login works.
+7. Open `http://your-ip:8083/` (Control Center) and confirm login works.

 > Expected:
 > Login works in all three UIs, upload succeeds, and full-text search returns the newly uploaded document.